 If possible, plan your custom fields out in advance of creating projects to reduce or eliminate the need to open and modify existing projects.

-When you create a custom field, you will have to fill in key informational fields as described below the Entity and Type field selections.
-Proper selection of the Entity and Type are required to ensure your ability to report on these fields and enter desired information later on.
+When you create a custom field, you will have to fill in key informational fields as described later the Entity and Type field selections.
+Proper selection of the Entity and Type is required to ensure your ability to report on these fields and enter desired information later on.

 Enterprise Custom Field Entities

-Project server allows you to quickly and efficiently create additional fields to help enable business intelligence reporting, viewing, sorting, filtering and comparison analysis.
+Project Server allows you to quickly and efficiently create additional fields to help enable BI reporting, viewing, sorting, filtering, and comparison analysis.

-In the demand and strategic analysis these field entities are broken into different categories related to the major databases behind the scenes.
+In demand and strategic analysis, these field entities are broken into different categories related to the major databases behind the scenes.

-Project – used for a field that will be applied at the overall project level (e.g. project sponsor, or project industry type).
+Project.
+Used for a field that will be applied at the overall project level (e.g., project sponsor, or project industry type).

-Resource – used for a field that further describes a resource (e.g. level of college, or speaks Russian).
+Resource.
+Used for a field that further describes a resource (e.g., level of college, or speaks Russian).

-Task –used for a field that will be applied at the task level (e.g. accounting code, task priority level).
+Task.
+Used for a field that will be applied at the task level (e.g., accounting code, task priority level).

 Enterprise Custom Field Types

 There are different custom field types to choose from.
-Listed below is a breakdown of what you can leverage for project to portfolio usage.
-Remember that if you are going to do manual portfolio evaluation, you will definitely want to leverage different custom field types below.
+Listed next is a breakdown of what you can leverage for project to portfolio usage.
+Remember that if you are going to do manual portfolio evaluation, you will definitely want to leverage these different custom field types.

-Cost –accepts numbers and is formatted using the currency settings configured for Project Web App.
+Cost.
+Accepts numbers and is formatted using the currency settings configured for Project Web App.

-Date –accepts only a date.
+Date.
+Accepts only a date.

-Duration –accepts a numeric value that represents a time span.
+Duration.
+Accepts a numeric value that represents a time span.

-Flag –accepts only two options, yes or no.
+Flag.
+Accepts only two options, yes or no.

-Number –accepts only numbers.
+Number.
+Accepts only numbers.

-Text –accepts any combination of letters and numbers as well as some symbols and special characters.
+Text.
+Accepts any combination of letters and numbers as well as some symbols and special characters.

 Some other important options when creating a field include:

-Custom Attributes – “Single line of text” is recommended.
+Custom attributes.
+“Single line of text” is recommended.

-Department – choose a department only if this field will be limited to individuals in a specific department.
+Department.
+Choose a department only if this field will be limited to individuals in a specific department.

-Values to display – “Data” is recommended.
+Values to display.
+“Data” is recommended.

+This next figure illustrates the additional options that are important to enabling customization or different types of portfolio rating raking and dashboards.

-Figure 9.15: Examples of Other Important Field Options (Source: Advisicon) (09-15-examplesOfOtherImportantFieldOptions.tif)
+Figure 9.15 Examples of Other Important Field Options (09-15-examplesOfOtherImportantFieldOptions.tif)[AU: insert text ref. to figure]

+Source: Advisicon

 To create a new custom field: